chatwoot/docs/docs/self-hosted/configuration/environment-variables.md

 ### Configure Redis

-For development, you can use the following url to connect to redis.
-For production, configure your redis url.
+For development, you can use the following URL to connect to Redis.
+For production, configure your Redis URL.

 ```bash
 REDIS_URL='redis://127.0.0.1:6379'
 ```

-To authenticate redis connections made by app server and sidekiq, if it's protected by a password, use the following environment variable to set the password.
+To authenticate Redis connections made by the app server and sidekick, if it's protected by a password, use the following environment variable to set the password.

 ```bash
 REDIS_PASSWORD=